-Once you’ve done your IOSH Managing Safely training, you’re not lawfully required to do any extra training to refresh your skills.
+Once you’ve done your IOSH Managing Safely training course, you’re not lawfully required to do any extra training to refresh your skills.
 But allowing your knowledge to dull is a dangerous idea - the chance of accidents increase if your health and safety isn't under control.

 - Without the training you need to do your job well, your organisation and people are put in physical and financial jeopardy.